varunkumardev/amitmerchant1990.github.io/_posts/2019-6-30-reusable-snippets-live-templates-phpstrom.md

 ## Live Templates

-Live templates are small code snippets which can be accessed by typing the corresponding template abbreviation and press `Tab`.
-Keep pressing `Tab` to jump from one variable in the template to the next one.
-Press `Shift+Tab` to move to the previous variable.
+Live templates are small code snippets which can be accessed by typing the corresponding template abbreviation and press <kbd>Tab</kbd>.
+Keep pressing <kbd>Tab</kbd> to jump from one variable in the template to the next one.
+Press <kbd>Shift</kbd>+<kbd>Tab</kbd> to move to the previous variable.

 In order to create a live template, for instance, if I want to create a error log snippet for Magento 2 I will first need to...